equinor/TimeSeriesAnalysis/articles/index.md

 - parameters of automatically identified models can be *inspected* by users to *gain insight*, and also
 - users can *add insight* by *changing* parameters where needed.

-Grey-box modeling will have an advantage in cases where it is fitted to real-world data that has some information but perhaps has some information missing because some inputs do not vary enough independelty.
-This situation is the norm when attempting to use real-world time-series data sets rather than using data of designed experiments.

-Since parameters have a phyiscal interpretation, it is possible to fill in gaps in the model using a priori knowledge.
+Grey-box modeling may have an advantage when fitting to data that has some, but less than the ideal amount of information, which is a typical scenario for "as-is" real-world industrial process data.
+In such a scenario, it is possible to fill in gaps in the model using a priori knowledge since parameters have a phyiscal interpretation.

 ### Advanced analytics

-The above concepts are related to the term "advanced analytics".

 Advanced analytics is [defined](https://www.gartner.com/en/information-technology/glossary/advanced-analytics) as :